chengongpp/go-optimization-guide/docs/02-networking/10k-connections.md

 - `net.ipv4.tcp_tw_reuse=1`: Allows reuse of sockets in `TIME_WAIT` state for new connections if safe.
 Helps reduce socket exhaustion, especially in short-lived TCP connections.
 - `net.ipv4.tcp_fin_timeout=15`: Reduces the time the kernel holds sockets in `FIN_WAIT2` after a connection is closed.
 Shorter timeout means faster resource reclamation, crucial when thousands of sockets churn per minute.

-Tweaking these parameters ensures that OS-level constraints don’t throttle your application.
-Additionally, socket options such as `TCP_NODELAY` can be instrumental in reducing latency by turning off [Nagle’s algorithm](https://en.wikipedia.org/wiki/Nagle%27s_algorithm).
-For example, you can set these options using Go’s `net` package wrappers or by leveraging the syscall package for more granular control.
+Tuning these parameters helps prevent the OS from becoming the bottleneck as connection counts grow.
+On top of that, setting socket options like `TCP_NODELAY` can reduce latency by disabling [Nagle’s algorithm](https://en.wikipedia.org/wiki/Nagle%27s_algorithm), which buffers small packets by default.
+In Go, these options can be applied through the net package, or more directly via the syscall package if lower-level control is needed.

 In some cases, using Go’s `net.ListenConfig` allows you to inject custom control over socket creation.
 This is particularly useful when you need to set options at the time of listener creation: